-Whilst no significant concerns exist in this area, we suggest that, when the nominated councillor is checking and signing-off the bank reconciliations, they also sign-off the month's final bank statement and cashbook thereby evidencing their agreement of those two values to the bank reconciliation detail.
+Whilst no significant concerns exist in this area, we suggest that, in accordance with the adopted FRs, when the nominated councillor checking and signing- off the bank reconciliations, they also sign-off the month's final bank statement.

 R1.
-The councillor agreeing and signing-off the monthly bank reconciliations should also sign-off the month-end cashbook and bank statements confirming their agreement of their detail in the bank reconciliations.
+The councillor periodically agreeing and signing-off the bank reconciliations should also sign-off the month-end bank statements confirming their agreement of their detail in the bank reconciliations in accordance with the adopted Financial Regulations (Para 2.2 refers).